Estimated reading time: 20 minutes

 I was sad to hear that life has been challenging for him, with severe medical issues, a failed marriage, and some nasty financial challenges resulting from his medical situation.

-I had lost track of him when his marriage ended and found out he is no longer in Ontario but has moved to Saskatchewan for a cheaper cost of living and better medical care for his particular illness.
+Later, I found out he is no longer in Ontario but has moved to Saskatchewan for a cheaper cost of living and better medical care for his particular illness.

 Hubby met him and his now ex-wife many years ago when they were in BC.